RichardRamos1120/pvs/EQUIPMENT_INSPECTION_RESTORE.md

 ## Quick Verification Checklist
 After re-enabling, verify:
-- [ ] Component import is uncommented in App.js
+- [ ] Component import is uncommented in App.tsx
-- [ ] Route is using ProtectedRoute (not redirect) in App.js
+- [ ] Route is using ProtectedRoute (not redirect) in App.tsx
-- [ ] Mobile menu link is visible in Layout.js
+- [ ] Mobile menu link is visible in Layout.tsx
-- [ ] Desktop navigation link is visible in Layout.js
+- [ ] Desktop navigation link is visible in Layout.tsx
 - [ ] `/equipment-inspection` URL loads the correct page
 - [ ] Navigation links appear in both mobile and desktop views

 ## Files Modified
-1. `src/App.js` - Import and Route
+1. `src/App.tsx` - Import and Route
-2. `src/components/Layout.js` - Navigation Links
+2. `src/components/Layout.tsx` - Navigation Links
-3. `src/components/EquipmentInspection.jsx` - No changes (component intact)
+3. `src/components/EquipmentInspection.tsx` - No changes (component intact)

 ## Notes
 - The EquipmentInspection component itself was NOT modified or deleted